SercoSPA/CLEOPE/Trials/readme.md

 | SEARCH|`requests`|`ipyleaflet`|

 ## Note on CLEOPE _Free_ account
+<a id="notes"></a>

-CLEOPE *Free* account has a limited amount of resources available, thus some basic functionalities are prevented due to [resource limitations](../readme.md#resources1). <br>
+CLEOPE *Free* account has a limited amount of resources available, thus some basic functionalities in the template notebooks are prevented due to [resource limitations](../readme.md#resources1). <br>
-Find here below which notebooks are suited on your needs.
+Find here below the details.

 | | CLEOPE Free | CLEOPE Plus|
 | ------------- | ------ |-------------|